opsschool/curriculum/networking_101.rst

    The physical layer describes the physical connections between devices.
 Most enterprise networks today implement Ethernet at the physical layer, described in IEEE 802.3 for wired connections and IEEE 802.11 for wireless networks.
-Other layer 1 protocols that are no longer in wide use today are Token-Ring, and FDDI.
+Other Layer 1 protocols that are no longer in wide use today are Token-Ring, and FDDI.

 *  Layer 2 - Data link layer

    The data link layer defines the basic protocol for communicating between two points on a network, that may consist of many intermediate devices and cables, possibly spanning a large geographic area.
-The Ethernet specification defines the data link layer in addition to the physical layer, including Media Access Control (:term:`MAC`) addresses that allow hosts to address their data to one or more systems on the same Ethernet segment.
+The IEEE 802.3 specification defines the data link layer, which includes the Media Access Control (:term:`MAC`) addresses that allow hosts to address their data to one or more systems on the same Ethernet segment.
 The MAC address is a flat (non-hierarchical) 48-bit address, and therefore when a node sends out a MAC broadcast frame (usually written as FF:FF:FF:FF:FF:FF), all stations on the layer-2 segment receive it.
    Therefore, a layer 2 segment is also known as a "broadcast domain".

 *  Layer 3 - Network layer

-   The network layer is what allows many flat layer 2 networks to be interconnected, and separates broadcast domains.
+   The network layer is what allows many flat Layer 2 segments to be interconnected, and separates broadcast domains.
 It is this layer of the OSI model that enables the Internet to exist, using Internet Protocol (IP) addressing.
 Version 4 of the Internet Protocol (IPv4), most commonly found in today's production networks, is described in :rfc:`791`.
 Its successor, IP version 6 (IPv6) is described in :rfc:`2460`.
-Both protocols utilize addresses that are hierarchical in nature, providing for a ``network`` portion of the address space, and also a ``host`` portion within the network.
+Both protocols utilize addresses that are hierarchical in nature, providing for a *network* portion of the address space, and also a *host* portion within the network.

 *  Layer 4 - Transport layer